thoughtspot/thoughtspot.github.io/_release/notes.md

 See [Embrace overview]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

+### Embrace enhancements

+- **Search indexing** Starting with release 6.0.2, we enabled search indexing of columns by default, in all Embrace connections.
+This shows values of columns in the search bar as you type.

+  ThoughtSpot re-indexes columns daily; this can be changed to an hourly schedule.

+- **UI/UX for creating and editing** Embrace connections now includes a built-in workflow.

+- **Headline optimization** We changed the behavior for loading headlines with tabular reports.
+The primary table now loads immediately, and headlines appear when the queries that populate them complete.

 ### Data Search APIs

 To programmatically use the data that we retrieve from a query, you can use ThoughtSpot Search Data API.